hsemple/pythongis_tutorials/docs/source/strings_lists.rst

 String indexing in Python is zero-based: the first character in the string has index 0, the next has index 1, and so on.
 The index of the last character will be the length of the string minus one.

-A schematic diagram of the indices of the string 'foobar' would look like this:
-String index 1

 The individual characters can be accessed by index as follows:

 >>> s = 'foobar'